xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## Severity of a Bug

-One more interesting thing I'd like to leave you with is a though on what is a bug and how do I feel about "not knowing whether there is an error lurking just around the corner".
+One more interesting thing I'd like to leave you with is a thought on what is a bug and how do I feel about "not knowing whether there is an error lurking just around the corner".